andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/indexes.md

 # Selecting from a list

-Let's extand the prototype from the previous article with the details view that shows the name of the selected contact.
+Let's extend the prototype from the previous article with the details view that shows the name of the selected contact.

 <!-- ![hey](./media/indexes-wireframes-1.png) -->